GRAHAM REYNOLDS THE BRAIN

 A fellow leading researcher and educator, Barry Chernoff, is the Director of the College of the Environment at Wesleyan University.
 In between teaching courses in environmental studies, tropical ecology, aquatic ecosystem conservation, and quantitative analysis, Chernoff conducts research centered on the freshwater fishes of the Neotropical region, primarily those of the Amazon.
-He has led international teams on over thirty-two expeditions to twelve countries for work on conserving vital watersheds (you can read more about his work here).
+He has led international teams on over thirty-two expeditions to twelve countries for work on conserving vital watersheds (read more about Chernoff’s work).
 Graham was drawn to Chernoff's work for its influence and importance on this grand scale... when it comes to considering what future we are creating, there is nothing more crucial than the planet, its limited resources, and how it will fare for generations to come.
 Both Harris and Chernoff are leaders in their respective fields, tirelessly working to prepare a new generation to continue their crucial studies.
 Through two pieces of music, Graham will be honoring both individual's abundant curiosity for the world around them, and examining the way in which their work influences our understanding of both what came before and what's ahead.

 WE ARE GRATEFUL TO THE SUPPORTERS